Who We Are

 Changes to our privacy policy

-If you have any questions about Our Company’s privacy policy, the data we hold on you, or you would like to exercise one of your data protection rights, please do not hesitate to contact us.
+If you make a data subject request, we have 30 days to respond to you, in full.
+We may need to verify your identity and will not be able to share the personal data of other individuals without their explicit consent.
+If you have any questions about our privacy policy, the data we hold on you, or you would like to exercise one of your data protection rights, please contact us:

-Or write to us at: Data Protection Officer, Church of Ireland House, Church Ave., Rathmines, Dublin 6
+• Post: The Data Protection Officer, Secondary Education Committee, Church of Ireland House, Church Avenue, Rathmines, Dublin 6, D06 CF67

 How to contact the appropriate authority